samgriesemer/evolution-simulator/README.md

 # Evolution Simulator

-Using evolutionary algorithms to evolve neural net structure in simulated creature brains.
+This is an simple evolution simulator used to evolve 'creatures' that can stay on the screen.
+It uses an evolutionary algorithm to evolve neural net structure in the simulated creature brains.

-This repo includes the JS files behind the evolution simulation at http://samgriesemer.com/projects/evolution
+# Demo

-Simulated creatures use neural net class found at https://github.com/samgriesemer/nn
+View the live evolution simulation [here](http://samgriesemer.com/projects/evolution)